isaacwilliams/not-good-enough-web/content/episodes/026-rocking-up-to-the-tower-block/index.md

 - For-profit operation of quarantine hotels [has caused the spread of Covid in Victoria](https://www.theage.com.au/national/victoria/how-hotel-quarantine-let-covid-19-out-of-the-bag-in-victoria-20200703-p558og.html).
 - Jounalist Megan Clement has a [good thread running down the unsafe practices in quarantine hotels](https://twitter.com/MegClement/status/1279300381978300418).

-## Missiles
+## Buying votes with missiles

-- There was an election in Eden-Monaro, which Labor won by a hair.
+- There was an election in [Eden-Monaro, which Labor won by a hair](https://www.abc.net.au/news/2020-07-05/eden-monaro-status-quo-results/12423896).
 - McKinley with the [Good Take](https://twitter.com/mckinleaf/status/1279381409845526534).
 - Before the election, the government announced [$270B in new funding in for defense](https://www.canberratimes.com.au/story/6817141/defence-base-in-eden-monaro-to-get-big-upgrade/#gsc.tab=0), including massive upgrades for military facilites in Eden-Monaro.